The Product Regulation and Liability Review: Japan

 - damage to life, body or property; and

-- a causal link between the defect and the damage (i.e., causation).18
+- a causal link between the defect and the damage (i.e., causation).21

-'Defect' is defined under the PL Act to mean a lack of safety that the product ordinarily should possess, taking into account the nature of the product, the ordinarily foreseeable manner of use of the product, the time the product was delivered and other circumstances concerning the product.19 'Defect' is interpreted to include defects in manufacture, design, and instructions or warnings.
+'Defect' is defined under the PL Act to mean a lack of safety that the product ordinarily should possess, taking into account the nature of the product, the ordinarily foreseeable manner of use of the product, the time the product was delivered and other circumstances concerning the product.22 'Defect' is interpreted to include defects in manufacture, design, and instructions or warnings.
 As mentioned above, it is said that the PL Act creates strict liability.
-However, the Supreme Court of Japan reviewed the foreseeability of the injury from the perspective of the defendant company, and denied the existence of defective instructions or warnings, in re Iressa, where a Japanese subsidiary of a UK pharmaceutical company was sued for an alleged defect in its drug, stating that it was unforeseeable that 'Iressa had the side effect of causing interstitial pneumonia which could rapidly become severe.'20
+However, the Supreme Court of Japan reviewed the foreseeability of the injury from the perspective of the defendant company and denied the existence of defective instructions or warnings in re Iressa, whereby a Japanese subsidiary of a UK pharmaceutical company was sued for an alleged defect in its drug, stating that it was unforeseeable that 'Iressa had the side effect of causing interstitial pneumonia which could rapidly become severe.'23

 The Acts described in Section II provide for administrative sanctions against the responsible party where applicable.
-With respect to criminal liability, if a failure to exercise due care causes death or injury, a criminal penalty may be imposed on the responsible individual under the Penal Code, Law No. 45 of 1907.21
+In respect of criminal liability, if a failure to exercise due care causes death or injury, a criminal penalty may be imposed on the responsible individual under the Penal Code, Law No. 45 of 1907.24

 Civil product liability claims are determined by professional judges in national courts.
 No jury system exists for civil litigation in Japan.

 Alternative dispute resolution (ADR) procedures also play an important role in resolving civil product liability claims in Japan.
-Some industries have established their own 'product liability centres' intended to resolve civil product liability claims through ADR; for example, the Electric Home Appliances PL Centre and the Automotive Dispute Resolution Centre.
-In addition, the National Consumer Affairs Centre of Japan also manages an ADR procedure that deals with product liability matters.
+Some industries have established their own 'product liability centres' intended to resolve civil product liability claims through ADR, such as the Electric Home Appliances PL Centre and the Automotive Dispute Resolution Centre.
+In addition, the National Consumer Affairs Centre of Japan manages an ADR procedure that deals with product liability matters.

 ii Burden of proof

 During civil proceedings, plaintiffs must prove each required element of a product liability claim.
-With respect to the issue of how much proof is necessary for the judges to be persuaded (the degree of proof), the Supreme Court of Japan defined the required degree of proof in Miura v.
-Japan, a medical malpractice case.
-In that case, the Supreme Court found causation of a patient's injury resulted from the negligence of a doctor based on the following standard:
+In respect of the issue of how much proof is necessary for the judges to be persuaded (the degree of proof), the Supreme Court of Japan defined the required degree of proof in Miura v.
+Japan, a medical malpractice case.28 In that case, the Supreme Court found that causation of a patient's injury resulted from the negligence of a doctor based on the following standard:

 Proving causation in litigation, unlike proving causation in the natural sciences (which permits no doubt at any point), requires proof of a high degree of probability that certain facts have induced the occurrence of a specific result by taking into necessary and sufficient account that the judge has been persuaded of the truthfulness to a degree where an average person would have no doubt.